-Tortoise Power and Energy Infrastructure Fund, Inc. (TPZ) (continued)
+Power and Energy Infrastructure Fund, Inc. (TPZ) (continued)

-Value of \$10,000 vs. Tortoise Power and Energy Infrastructure Fund - Market (unaudited) From November 30, 2013 through November 30, 2023
+Value of \$10,000 vs. Tortoise Power and Energy Infrastructure Fund - Market (unaudited)

 The chart assumes an initial investment of \$10,000.
 Performance reflects waivers of fee and operating expenses in effect.
 In the absence of such waivers, total return would be reduced.
 Performance data quoted represents past performance and does not guarantee future results.
 Investment returns and principal value will fluctuate, and when sold, may be worth more or less than their original cost.
 Performance current to the most recent month-end may be lower or higher than the performance quoted and can be obtained by calling 866-362-9331.
 Performance assumes the reinvestment of capital gains and income distributions.
 The performance does not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.